 Functional Data Analysis

 In classical multivariate statistics, we take multiple measurements for each subject, e.g. height, weight, and age.
 Functional data is multivariate data with ordering on the dimensions, for example, measurements for each subjects height, weight, and age measured at various points in time.
 The key assumption is that the dependence between the measurements is a smooth process.
 This implies that each subjects' height today is similar to their height tomorrow.
-FDA differs from time-series analysis as we do not make any assumptions on the form of the relation between the height over time.
+FDA differs from time-series analysis as we do not make any assumptions on the form of the relation between the measurements over time.

 FDA allows us to acquire: